Joshkaki00/Homework-3-Assignment/README.md

     ```

 3. **Run the Application**: Start the Flask development server by running:

     If used globally:
     ```sh
     python3 app.py
     ```

-If used in virtual enviroment:
+    If used in virtual environment:
     ```sh
     python app.py
     ```